Darlene's Daydream Café

 (A flash of lightning.
 No motion.
 The stage is frozen in a tableau.
 Fading sounds of the rain and the radio.)

 RADIO ANN: There's plenty of damage this afternoon due mainly to the rain and the strong winds.
 We're getting reports of downed trees, power lines, also power outages all across Cochise County.
-Its really coming down now.
+It's really coming down now.
 But neighbors, I think it's good for us.
 We need the rain.

 End of Act One